tmroziewicz/wf_optim_crypto_analysis/README.md

 - Transfer the resulting output files to: `wf_optim_crypto_analysis\data`

-- More information about data generation and exporting can be found in the associated repository [Exporting Guide](https://github.com/tmroziewicz/wf_optim_crypto/blob/main/README.md#export-guide)
+- More information about data generation and exporting can be found in the associated repository [Export Guide](https://github.com/tmroziewicz/wf_optim_crypto/blob/main/README.md#export-guide)

 ## Prerequisite
 You can either install R/Python dependencies manually or use Anaconda to install all prerequisites at once.